Sandboarding for Homeschoolers

-When we were on the Oregon Coast, we squeezed in a sandboarding class at Sand Master Park in Florence, Oregon.
-We had a fabulous instructor–his name escapes me now, but he is the instructor with wild, two-toned, fabulous hair–who was incredibly patient with the kids and fun.
+We squeezed in a sandboarding class at Sand Master Park in Florence, Oregon.
+We had a fabulous instructor.
+While his name escapes me now, he was an instructor with wild, two-toned, fabulous hair.
+He was incredibly patient with the kids and he was so much fun.

 Happy Sandboarding!
 Happy Wandering!